Smoke over Athens

 Slicing through smoke

 To observe aerosol abundance, Liu and Kahn needed an instrument that could observe huge areas, such as the length and breadth of the Peloponnese smoke plume.
-They used total column aerosol optical depth (AOD) data from MODIS, distributed by the NASA MODAPS Level 1 Atmosphere Archive and Distribution System.
+They used total column aerosol optical depth (AOD) data from MODIS, distributed by NASA's Level 1 Atmosphere Archive and Distribution System (LAADS) Distributed Active Archive Center (DAAC).
 Kahn said, “MODIS was the ideal instrument because it has a swath of 2,300 kilometers [1,400 miles] and observes the entire Earth at least once in two days.”
 Liu superimposed these data over MODIS true color images of the fire sites during the two episodes, and used this combination to determine pollution intensity and source location.
 The MODIS AOD data confirmed what the weather and plume height observations suggested for the first pollution peak: that smoke from Evia had blown into Athens, and residual, circling smoke from the Peloponnese region drifted into Athens from the south toward the end of the period.
 MODIS AOD data for the second episode showed that aerosol abundance was higher in Athens than in surrounding areas.

 What Liu and Kahn found out surprised them.
 The combination of aerosol type data showed that during the first episode, the average pollution contribution from forest fires was 28 micrograms per cubic meter, but pollution from traffic emissions and other sources was 33 micrograms per cubic meter.
 During the second episode, forest fires contributed an average of 17 micrograms per cubic meter, but traffic emissions contributed 48 micrograms per cubic meter.
 Liu said, “Fire plumes contributed aerosols more significantly to the pollution spike in the first episode, and to a lesser extent in the second episode.
 But during both episodes, emissions from vehicles in Athens still dominated the aerosol composition.”